 Rather, a better understanding of how a company’s online and physical surroundings interact is now available.
 In addition, online shopping allows merchants to provide a simple, quick, and frequently customized experience, which they’ve learned to expect.
 As a result, physical retailers can no longer provide in-store shoppers with the basic minimum.

 So, many businesses make an effort to make their online presence feel more like a physical store.
-Here are nine of the finest ways to give your online store a more personal touch.
+Here are ten of the finest ways to give your online store a more personal touch.

 Easy tips to Boost Your Sales & Conversions while concentrating to bring the in-store shopping experience

 If you leave some of the most critical and significant store settings on their defaults, they may be hurting you – or at least not helping you as much as they could.
 But, on the other hand, changing them can have a big, sometimes instantaneous influence on your store’s sales and conversions.

 - Accounts for customers should be changed to ‘Accounts are optional.’

 - Check the box for ‘Preselect the sign-up option’ for email marketing.

 - Change the email options “Send to” to “Anyone” and “Send after” to “1 hour” for abandoned checkouts.

 10 tips to bring in-store shopping experience on Shopify

 Shoppers’ attention is drawn to your product pages.
 Nine out of ten customers think product photos and videos influence their buying decisions.
 As a result, retailers should prioritize optimizing their product pages, from copy to visuals.